-Submit the SUNY Application or the Common Application (Application fee is $50 and is non-refundable and non-transferable.
+Application fee is $50 and is non-refundable and non-transferable.
 The SUNY Application fee is waived for SUNY or CUNY associate degree holders.
-The Common Application fee is not waived for SUNY or CUNY associate degree holders).
+The Common Application fee is not waived for SUNY or CUNY associate degree holders.

 Submit official transcripts from all colleges previously attended to the Office of Undergraduate Admission.*

-Submit official, final high school transcript (necessary for residency and tuition purposes) to the Office of Undergraduate Admission.
+Submit official, final high school transcript or GED/TASC (as required by the NYS Education Department) to the Office of Undergraduate Admission.*

 Submit official SAT/ ACT score reports if required to Office of Undergraduate Admission.*

 If taken in high school, submit official AP, IB, CLEP score reports to Office of Undergraduate Admission.*